The Hartford Insurance Group, Inc. research snapshot

 MoatThe moat comes from underwriting data, agency and broker relationships, brand trust, licenses, claims infrastructure, scale, and specialized risk selection, but pricing power is still cyclical.Medium-high

-ManagementChairman and CEO Christopher Swift has overseen a disciplined underwriting and capital-return culture, while CFO Beth Costello provides clear operating disclosure around pricing, claims, capital, and investment income.Medium-high
+ManagementChairman and CEO Christopher Swift has overseen a disciplined underwriting and capital-return culture, while CFO Beth Costello delivered a Q2 2026 beat, a 27% larger buyback authorization, and clear reserve disclosure.Medium-high

-Risk levelKey risks are catastrophe losses, adverse reserve development, casualty social inflation, personal-lines competition, investment losses, lower reinvestment yields, and a richer quality multiple.Medium-high
+Risk levelKey risks are reserve strengthening in general liability and commercial auto, catastrophe losses, personal lines competition, the Hartford Funds transition, investment losses, lower reinvestment yields, and a richer quality multiple.Medium-high

 AI confidenceHigh for descriptive research and calculations.
 Lower for exact return outcomes because insurance earnings can reprice after storms, reserve updates, litigation, or capital-market shocks.High data confidence

 Investment certaintyMedium-high certainty.
-The business quality is visible, but a buy decision depends on normalized earnings, catastrophe assumptions, reserve quality, and whether the current multiple leaves enough margin of safety.Medium-high
+The business quality is visible, but a buy decision depends on normalized earnings, catastrophe assumptions, reserve quality, the Hartford Funds sale proceeds, and whether the current multiple leaves enough margin of safety.Medium-high

 HIG AI stock forecast